Code Health Assessment

 Recommendation:

-4.2 Reliability (Score: 3/5)
+Reliability (Score: 3/5)

 Overview

-CH-002: Unguarded featuredImage Property Access in JSON-LD
+CH-002: Unguarded featuredImage Access in JSON-LD Construction

-Description: The productJsonLd object accesses product.featuredImage.url directly without a null or undefined guard.
-The generateMetadata function on the same screen correctly handles this case with optional chaining (product.featuredImage || {}), but the JSON-LD block does not apply the same defensive pattern.
-Any Shopify product that has no featured image configured will cause a runtime TypeError when the page renders, resulting in a 500 error response for that product URL.
+Description: The productJsonLd object accesses product.featuredImage.url without a null guard.
+The generateMetadata function in the same file correctly guards this access with product.featuredImage || {}, but the page body's JSON-LD construction does not apply the same pattern.
+If a Shopify product has no featured image (a valid Shopify state), product.featuredImage will be null or undefined, and accessing .url on it will throw a TypeError at render time, crashing the entire page render and returning a 500 error to the user.

 Recommendation:

-image: product.featuredImage.url,
+image: product.featuredImage?.url,

-...(product.featuredImage?.url && { image: product.featuredImage.url }),
+...(product.featuredImage && { image: product.featuredImage.url }),

 SQALE Characteristic: Reliability